useada/hello-esy/README.md

 Alternatively you can try [vim-reasonml](https://github.com/jordwalke/vim-reasonml) which loads esy project environments automatically.

+Once you make some changes to package.json, you should run :

+    % esy pesy
+    % esy build

 After you make some changes to source code, you can re-run project's build again with the same simple `esy` command.